masikol/Mashania/refseq_to_mash/README.md

 - Only assemblies designated as **reference genomes** in NCBI RefSeq are included (one per species).
 This is a small subset of all RefSeq assemblies.
 - The script is sequential; parallel downloading is not currently implemented.
 - Assembling the final database from ~22,000 sketches via iterative `mash paste` is time-consuming (approximately 2–3 hours).
 This step is required whenever a full rebuild is triggered.

+## Acknowledgements

+`refseq_to_mash.sh` was inspired by the work of Erin Young ([update_mash_dist](https://github.com/erinyoung/update_mash_dist)), whose pipeline established the approach of using the NCBI Datasets CLI to retrieve RefSeq reference genomes and assemble Mash sketch databases.
+The core genome retrieval logic follows a similar design.
+Our implementation extends this concept with local execution, incremental update logic, and taxonomy change detection.